windmill-labs/windmilldocs/blog/2023-12-22-query-grcp-service/index.md

 As said in the intro, most language requires to manually "compile" the `.proto` files to be able to use them (we explain below how this can also be done in Windmill).

-Thankfully, Javascript has is able to dynamically build a client from the raw `.proto` files.
+Thankfully, JavaScript has is able to dynamically build a client from the raw `.proto` files.
 Here we're going to use Bun which recently added support for the HTTP2 protocol used by gRPC.

 First, we need to save the content of the `.proto` file.
 We're going to use a Windmill variable so that it can be used in multiple scripts.
 Here we save it to a variable named `service_proto`.

-Once it's done, we create a Bun script in Windmill with the following content:
+Once it's done, we create a [Bun script in Windmill](/docs/getting_started/scripts_quickstart/typescript) with the following content:

 ```js
 import * as wmill from "windmill-client"